pemason437-svg/Elemental-Blend-Solver/README.md

 ## Validation

 Validated across a 20-molecule test suite spanning:

-- Targets **within** the convex hull of sources → SSR ≤ 10⁻¹⁰ (exact recovery confirmed)
+* Targets **within** the convex hull of sources → SSR ≤ 10⁻¹⁰ (exact recovery confirmed)
-- Targets **outside** the hull → minimum-SSR approximation with physically valid fractions
+* Targets **outside** the hull → minimum-SSR approximation with physically valid fractions
-- Sum constraint ‖Σfᵢ − 1‖ < 10⁻⁸ across all test cases
+* Sum constraint ‖Σfᵢ − 1‖ < 10⁻⁸ across all test cases

+Full validation details, including 232 automated tests and 12 interactive acceptance tests, are documented in Section 13 of the user guide.

 ---